azurecrystalz/azurecrystalz.github.io/source/_posts/rom-date.md

 <!-- Translation Notes -->

-  [^1]: For people unfamiliar with Crazy:B’s need to get work: getting jobs is important to them as it helps them survive as a unit.
-Because of the incidents during MDM (mainstory), they had a negative image.
-Finding jobs is hard for them but it’s the only way for them to get a better reputation in order for them to continue being idols (which of course is extremely valuable to each of them in their own way).
-  [^2]: Yes “God’s Love” (Agape) is written exactly like this in the dialogue box even in HiMERU’s dialogue.
-According to Google, Agape is the term that defines God’s immeasurable, incomparable love for humankind.
-The more you know (I am not religious in the slightest).
-  [^3]: Did you know Ensemble Stars was supposed to be a supernatural game before it was made into an idol game?
-I’ll see if I can find more info in it but I remember seeing lots of talk about it before.
+<h4>Translation Notes</h4>

-  [^4]: Referring to the fact that “Niki” and “Mayoi” are both written in katakana.
+(4): Referring to the fact that “Niki” and “Mayoi” are both written in katakana.

-  [^5]: “NG” is an abbreviation for “no good” used typically in casual business talk.
+(5): “NG” is an abbreviation for “no good” used typically in casual business talk.

-  [^6]: Idk why Tatsumi didn’t just refer to Kohaku here but the line literally says “Aira-san and the other” but it felt too stiff so I used friend to lessen confusion
+(6): Idk why Tatsumi didn’t just refer to Kohaku here but the line literally says “Aira-san and the other” but it felt too stiff so I used friend to lessen confusion

-  [^7]: For those unaware, Koga and Tatsumi are roommates!
+(7): For those unaware, Koga and Tatsumi are roommates!

   > ***Under Construction!** I'm still in the process of proofing/transferring everything~!
 You can read the completed unproofed version [here](https://azurecrystalz.tumblr.com/post/707339608925569024/translation-scout-romantic-date) in the meantime, thank you for your patience!*